Jeremy37/rgenie_example/README.md

 # rgenie_example
-Example data for an rgenie analysis
+This repository has example data for an rgenie analysis.

+Currently the data are from an experiment targeting SNP rs6700034 in MUL1.